 How do they scan?

 Because the actual bars are the only part of the barcode that is scanned (i.e. the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
 This is largely to do with what the scanner or software system is expecting to see.
-Often, this occurs when a barcode that is not linked on the system is scanned – The software has no point of reference for what format the barcode should be and, hence, assumes that it is UPC format.
-When the number is first added to the system in the 13 digit format and linked to the system in the system (generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately EAN-13 format barcode.
+Often, this occurs when a barcode that is not linked to the system is scanned – The software has no point of reference for what format the barcode should be and, hence, assumes that it is UPC format.
+When the number is first added to the system in the 13-digit format and linked to the system in the system (generally, how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately in EAN-13 format.

 Very few stores have had issues with this in the past.
 And when issues occur, they are generally resolved easily.
 If you are going to the Musgraves in Ireland, they prefer that you fill out your barcode in its UPC format on their buyer form (without the leading ‘0’) and state that the format is UPC – if this is done, they have no problems using our barcodes.

 Please contact us if you have any questions about this.